 Have a Structured Sales Process

 The biggest area that this salesperson could have been better is by having more clarity and control over the sales process that he was trying to take me through.
 He tried to close me for a 5-minute call at the beginning of the cold call and what he proposed us talking about in the next call would have been more than a 5-minute call.
-He could have tried to have his 5-minute call in this cold call example while he was on the phone with me and then closed me for the next step in the process which could have been a 20 to 30 minute appointment or meeting.
+He could have tried to have his 5-minute call with me right during this cold call and then the next close would be to get me agree to move to the next step in his sales process, which could have been a 20 to 30 minute appointment or meeting.